AelinXYZ/aelin/README.md

 - the `_openRataRedemptionPeriod` must be >= 30 minutes and <= 30 days, If the proRataConversion rate is not 1:1, otherwise it must be 0 (revert)
 - the `_purchaseTokenTotalForDeal` converted to 18 decimals must be <= totalSupply of pool tokens (revert)

 NOTE the sponsor journey has ended.
-From here the next step is `HOLDER step 1`
+From here the next step is `HOLDER step 1 (Fund the Deal)`

 **`EXTRA_METHODS`**: only the sponsor may also call `setSponsor()` followed by `acceptSponsor()` from the new address at any time to update the sponsor address for a deal

 ### **PURCHASER**

-**PURCHASER STEP 1**: Purchase pool tokens by calling `AelinPool.purchasePoolTokens(...)` or `Aelin.purchasePoolTokensUpToAmount(...)`.
+**PURCHASER STEP 1 (Enter the Pool)**: Purchase pool tokens by calling `AelinPool.purchasePoolTokens(...)` or `Aelin.purchasePoolTokensUpToAmount(...)`.
 Note that calling UptoAmount method will fill a lesser amount if there is a risk that the `purchaseTokenCap` will be exceeded with the original amount at the time the transaction is executed.

 Arguments: